 Prior to joining Ascensus College Savings, Mr. DeLorenzo held several positions supporting intermediary sold products at John Hancock Financial Services (a division of Manulife Financial).
 As Director of Operations for the John Hancock Freedom 529, he designed and implemented the operations platform for the advisor-sold, multi-manager 529 plan.

-Mr. DeLorenzo is a graduate of Fairfield University (BA in History) and previously was a FINRA-licensed General Securities Representative (Series 7) and a General Securities Principal (Series 24).
+Mr. DeLorenzo graduated from Fairfield University (BA in History).
+He is an SEC- and MSRB-registered Municipal Advisor Representative (Series 50) and previously was a FINRA-licensed General Securities Representative (Series 7) and a General Securities Principal (Series 24).